 "April Fools... jerk!"

-- And then the whole thing turns out to have been an April Fools joke on SpongeBob's end, with the patrons being in on it the whole time.
+- And then the whole thing turns out to have been an April Fools joke made by SpongeBob himself, with the patrons being in on it the whole time.

 - In "Ripped Pants", one of SpongeBob's many, many stunts involving comically ripping his pants involves pretending to drown at the beach.
 The beachgoers, who were already getting sick of his "ripped pants" schtick all desert him in disgust.